rickballard/CoCivium/outreach/CoCivium_Mentions_Paste1.md

-# CoCivium — “Paste 1”
+# CoCivium Paste 1

-If you ever wished the open-source community would focus its vast powers toward fixing governments and civic institutions, you might like this: CoCivium is a civic-tech framework and toolset for consent-first governance, aimed primarily at Human+AI pairings (“hybrid societies”).
+If you have wished the open-source community would aim its energy at everyday governance, you might like CoCivium.
+CoCivium is a free civic-tech framework and toolkit for consent-first governance, designed for human-AI teams.

-... (same content you provided) ...
+It couples a living CoConstitution with clear process specs and explainable decision logs, so choices are traceable, reversible, and portable across contexts.